-1. Ris sk of Los ss Due to Market Conversion a. a.
-Expiration of contract/use-restrictions i.
-Existing property at risk of conversion to market rate housing within five years of application date, and conversion is not prohibited by existing financing or use restrictions; OR ii.
-Existing HTC projects eligible to exercise their option to file for a Qualified Contract, and have not previously exercised their option; AND b. marke market conversion evidenced by a low physical vacancy rate (4% or lower) for t rate comparable units (comparable units to be validated by Minnesota Housing at sota Housing's sole discretion); AND c.
-Risk of market conversion evidenced by one or more of the following: i.
-An appraisal commissioned by Minnesota Housing within a year of the application date where the as-is unrestricted value is equal to or greater than the as-is restricted value; OR ₩ i.
-For properties with Section 8 contracts, a Rent Comparability Study acceptable to Minnesota Housing staff and reviewers that was completed within a year of the application date that shows current rents are below comparable market rents; OR iii. ji.
-A market study approved by Minnesota Housing completed within a year of the application date that shows current rents are below comparable market rents and that the property has a comparable location(s), amenities, and condition to convert to market rate; AND d. and th Assista incom Critica n (15) or more years have passed since the award of the Existing Federal Assistance the HTC placed in service date (if applicable) for projects claiming Existing Federal ance, or 15 years must have passed since the closing of the loan that created rent and e restrictions or the most recent HTC placed in service date for projects claiming I Affordable Units.
-NOTE: Mi Housing, at its sole discretion, must agree that a market exists for a conversion to ing.
-2. Ris sk of Los ss Due to Critical Physical Needs a. and th Assista incom n (15) or more years have passed since the award of the Existing Federal Assistance te HTC placed in service date (if applicable) for projects claiming Existing Federal ance, or 15 years must have passed since the closing of the loan that created rent and e restrictions or the most recent HTC placed in service date for projects claiming I Affordable Units; AND b. a a.
-Cri conclu tical physical needs identified by third party assessment to support the following sions:
+- 1. Risk of Loss Due to Market Conversion - a.
+Expiration of contract/use-restrictions

+Existing property at risk of conversion to market rate housing within five years of application date, and conversion is not prohibited by existing financing or use restrictions;

+- ii.
+Existing HTC projects eligible to exercise their option to file for a Qualified Contract, and have not previously exercised their option; AND - Barket conversion evidenced by a low physical vacancy rate (4% or lower) for market rate comparable units (comparable units to be validated by Minnesota Housing at Minnesota Housing's sole discretion); AND - c.
+Risk of market conversion evidenced by one or more of the following: - i.
+For properties with Section 8 contracts, a Rent Comparability Study acceptable to Minnesota Housing staff and reviewers that was completed within a year of the application date that shows current rents are below comparable market rents;

-- i.
-Repair/replacement of major physical plant components have been identified that will result in 15+ years sustained operations; AND - ii.i.
+ii.
+A market study approved by Minnesota Housing completed within a year of the application date that shows current rents are below comparable market rents and that the property has a comparable location(s), amenities, and condition to convert to market rate; AND

+NOTE: Minnesota Housing, at its sole discretion, must agree that a market exists for a conversion to market rate housing.

+- 2. Risk of Loss Due to Critical Physical Needs - a.
+Critical physical needs identified by third party assessment to support the following conclusions: - i.
 Identified scope of critical physical needs exceeds the available reserves by at least \$5,000 per unit, as evidenced by the Year Critical Needs Model submitted with the application.

-NOTE: Minnesota Housing will-may conduct an inspection of the project and must agree with applicant scope of work, severity levels, and cost estimates.
+NOTE: Minnesota Housing may conduct an inspection of the project and must agree with applicant scope of work, severity levels, and cost estimates.

 - 3. Risk of Loss Due to Ownership Capacity/Program Commitment - a.
-Fifteen (15) or more years have passed since the award of the Existing Federal Assistance and the HTC placed in service date (if applicable) for projects claiming Existing Federal Assistance, or 15 years must have passed since the closing of the loan that created rent and income restrictions or the most recent HTC placed in service date for projects claiming Critical Affordable Units; AND - b.a.
 One of the following four conditions exist: - i.
 Existing conditions created by the current owner such as bankruptcy, insolvency, default, foreclosure action, unpaid taxes and assessment, ongoing lack of compliance with lenders or terms of the Existing Federal Assistance, or self-determination by a nonprofit board are severe enough to put the property at significant risk of not remaining decent, safe, and affordable.
 Ownership must be transferred to an unrelated party;